Choose the Best Fit Chemical Peel for Your Skin Type

 Pigmentation & Dark Spots:

-- Recommended Peels: Mandelic Acid, Glycolic Acid, TCA, X Lightening Gel Peel
+- Recommended Peels: Mandelic Acid, Glycolic Acid, TCA

 - Benefits: Reduces melanin accumulation, evens skin tone